-- 13.1.
+13.1.
 The Assessor/Assistant Assessor shall arrange, in consultation with HR, for an appropriate officer to chair the disciplinary hearing.
-This officer will be referred to as the Chairperson. - 13.2.
+This officer will be referred to as the Chairperson.

+- 13.2.
 The Chairperson will be a Manager at an appropriate level to the potential sanction. - 13.3.
 The Assistant Assessor can issue disciplinary sanctions up to and including a final written warning.
 Line Managers can issue sanctions up to and including written warning level. - 13.4.
-Where an allegation is considered gross misconduct, the Assessor/Assistant Assesspr must chair the hearing, and the employee advised in the letter inviting them to the hearing, that the meeting could lead to dismissal.
+Where an allegation in respect of an employee is considered gross misconduct, the Assessor/Assistant Assessor must chair the hearing, and the employee advised in the letter inviting them to the hearing, that the meeting could lead to dismissal.
 This will also apply where the employee has a live disciplinary warning on their file, and a further misconduct allegation has the potential to lead to their dismissal. - 13.5.
-Where allegations relate to a Statutory Depute Assessor, the Assessor will carry out stages of the procedure with support and guidance from Clackmannanshire Council Human Resources and Legal Services. - 13.6.
-Where the Assessor is the subject of Disciplinary proceedings guidance must be sought from HR Service Manager at Clackmannanshire Council who will make arrangements to progress the procedure in line with the Statutory Orders of the Valuation Joint Board and relevant statutory considerations.
+Where allegations relate to a Divisional Valuer, the Assistant Assessor will chair the hearing with support and guidance from Clackmannanshire Council Human Resources and Legal Services.
+If the outcome of the hearing is dismissal then this must be ratified by the Valuation Joint Board in accordance with s27 of the Local Government etc (Scotland) Act 1994. - 13.6.
+Where allegations relate to the Assistant Assessor, the Assessor will chair the disciplinary hearing and carry out stages of the procedure with support and guidance from Clackmannanshire Council Human Resources and Legal Services.
+If the outcome is dismissal then this must be ratified by the Valuation Joint Board in accordance with s27 of the Local Government etc (Scotland) Act 1994. - 13.7.
+Where the Assessor is the subject of Disciplinary proceedings The Clerk to the Board will chair the disciplinary hearing with support and guidance from Clackmannanshire Council Human Resources and Legal Services.
+If the outcome is dismissal then this must be ratified by the Valuation Joint Board in accordance with s27 of the Local Government etc (Scotland) Act 1994.